GWU-Advanced-OS/project-clan-of-xen/report.md

 ### Negatives
 - Xen's monolithic architecture is quite worrisome as it is vulnerable to security hacks, given the size of the Trusted Computing Base (TCB)
+- Xen is not always suited to modern Hypervisor tasks.
+With faster hardware, developers are beginning to take advantage of incredibly performant memory and clock speeds.
+Unless the end goal is to run many different VMs, admins can shoot themselves in the foot using Xen.
+Like all solutions to a problem, it is important to recognize that Xen has a time and a place.

 ## Resources and Papers
 - [KVM vs Xen vs VMWare](https://www.serverwatch.com/server-news/hypervisor-face-off-kvm-vs-xen-vs-vmware/)